8xFF/rfcs/text/0005-media-webrtc-sdk.md

 **_Response Data_**: same with connect response

-By that way, incase of network change, client can retry connect to server with newest offer-sdp and if the server is still alive, it will response with new answer-sdp.
-If the server is dead, client will retry connect to another server and can be restore the session state by using track state.
+By doing this, in case of a network change, the client can retry connecting to the server with the newest offer SDP.
+If the server is still alive, it will respond with a new answer SDP.
+However, if the server is dead, the gateway will retry connecting to another server.
+The session state can be restored using the track state and each feature state.

 ## 4.4 Ice-tricle

-Each time client WebRTC connection has a new ice-candidate, it should sending to gateway over:
+Each time the client's WebRTC connection has a new ice-candidate, it should be sent to the gateway using the following endpoint:

 **_Endpoint_**: POST `GATEWAY/webrtc/conns/:conn_id/ice-remote`